Important Knots for Sailors to Know by Heart

 There are hundreds of unique knots out there for every use under the sun.
-But since we started cruising in 2014, we have found that these are the three most important knots for sailors to know by heart.
+But since we started cruising in 2014 and finished our world sailing circumnavigation in 2020, we have found that these are the three most important knots for sailors to know by heart.
 Learn the, use them, love them.

 This is hands down, the number one most important knot to learn.
 The bowline is a quick and easy way to put a loop in any line.
 We use it on our lead sheets, on our dinghy painter, while docking…pretty much all the time.
 Friends of ours taught us how to tie a bowline one-handed, a skill they learned from scuba diving.

 It boggles my mind that some boaters don’t get this one right.
 The most important part is the LOCKING hitch!
 Make sure you get the hitch in by putting the tail of the line under the figure eight.
 This prevents the line from coming undone.
 In fact, we often do two hitches.
 I’ve even had line handlers at fuel docks not put a locking hitch in and when the line is pulled against, it comes undone.